 - Stick to a 3:1 brown-to-green ratio.

-- Bury paper in the middle to keep it secure.
+- Bury the paper in the middle to keep it secure.

 - Turn the pile every week or two to keep it aerated.